rrwick/Deepbinner/training_instructions.md

 * `--batch_size`: Larger values may work better but will use more memory.
 * `--test_fraction`: What fraction of the data will be set aside for use as a validation set.
 If you have no interest in assessing the model, set this to 0.0 to use all of your data for training.

-If you would like to [design your own CNN architecture](https://keras.io/getting-started/functional-api-guide/), you'll need to code it up yourself by modifying the `ksudhfsodiufh` function in `network_architecture.py`.
+If you would like to [design your own CNN architecture](https://keras.io/getting-started/functional-api-guide/), you'll need to code it up yourself by modifying the `build_network` function in `network_architecture.py`.